Big-hearted warriors, hardy and belligerent

-Plowshares to Swords: Brannyr have a long tradition of turning peacetime tools into weapons of war.
+Plowshares to Swords: Bannyr have a long tradition of turning peacetime tools into weapons of war.
 You gain proficiency with the battleaxe and the warhammer.
 This benefit replaces Dwarven Weapon Proficiency.

-Burly humanoids with a penchant for brawling and intoxication, the brannyr have an enduring reputation as fierce—if not especially shrewd—warriors.
+Burly humanoids with a penchant for brawling and intoxication, the bannyr have an enduring reputation as fierce—if not especially shrewd—warriors.
 Once sea raiders from nearby Aethyr, they first settled in Alm during the age of Beasts.
 At first, they were only scattered hill tribes, fighting one another over lands too harsh to be desirable.
-Then, at the height of the Establishing wars, a great hero named Brayden Bloodmane emerged to unite the bickering clans and lead a furious campaign against gnoll and Calan alike.
+Then, at the height of the War of Empires, a great hero named Brayden Bloodmane emerged to unite the bickering clans and lead a furious campaign against gnoll and Calan alike.

 Even so, they remain nine clans more than one united kingdom.
 Placing great weight on traditional rivalries, they love nothing more than brawling amongst themselves—that is, until an outside force draws their ire.

 - to protect what is yours with unreasonable force.

 - to approach animosity with a sense of fun.

 Bannyr look much like tall, heavily built humans—so much that scholars have proposed they may have been used in humanity’s creation.
 They typically stand over six feet tall, with solid trunks and thick limbs, and ruggedly handsome features.
 Their hands are large and their feet broad, making them sturdy and powerful, but not especially nimble.